Shuttlecraft (Star Trek): Star Trek: Enterprise

 During the earlier time period of Star Trek: Enterprise, the transporter is a relatively new innovation.
 The first episode introduced a winged shuttlepod, two of which were carried aboard ship.
 Though the shuttlepods were represented in space via computer graphics, a full-scale mockup was built for scenes with actors.
 As the crew of Enterprise were still getting accustomed to the transporter, shuttlepods were used throughout all four seasons.

 Enterprise also featured inspection pods in a small number of episodes.
 These pods lacked the ability to land but had better visibility than any other craft.
 This made them well suited to examining the exterior of starships.

-One episode of this series "Shuttlepod One" takes place mostly aboard a shuttlecraft; actor Dominic Keating, who plays Reed in this episode, said he thought it was one of the "finest hours" of the show in a 2015 interview with SyFy, and it was also highly rated by The Guardian and The Hollywood Reporter.
-The shuttlecraft plays into a plot element, as its air supply is running out, which creates an atmosphere survival tension as the characters try to find a solution.
+One episode of the series "Shuttlepod One" takes place mostly aboard a shuttlecraft; actor Dominic Keating, who played Lieutenant Malcolm Reed in the episode, said he thought it was one of the "finest hours" of the show in a 2015 interview with SyFy, and it was also highly rated by The Guardian and The Hollywood Reporter.
+The shuttlecraft plays into a plot element, as its air supply is running out, which creates an atmosphere of tension and desperation as the characters try to find a solution.

 Real space shuttles

 In part because of Star Trek, the term space shuttle has permanently entered Earth's vocabulary as a vehicle for traveling between a planetary surface and space.
-Wernher Von Braun in the 1950s conceived of a reusable winged spacecraft as a ferry rocket.
+Wernher von Braun in the 1950s conceived of a reusable winged spacecraft as a ferry rocket.
 Plans for such vehicles were referred to as "DC-3" by spacecraft designer Maxime Faget and Integrated Launch and Reentry Vehicle (ILRV) by NASA.
 During the late 1960s, while Star Trek: The Original Series was being broadcast, these concepts became known as Space Shuttle.
 In a speech given to the British Interplanetary Society in August 1968 George Mueller, head of the NASA Office of Manned Space Flight, mentioned the need for a Space Shuttle.
 This was the earliest known official use of the term.

 Aerospace Engineer Maxwell Hunter and others had been using the term "shuttlecraft" for several years, corresponding to the broadcast dates of Star Trek.
 By 1969, the term "Space Shuttle" had replaced ILRV.
 In April 1969, a Space Shuttle Task Group was formed within NASA.
 Star Trek's penultimate episode, the last in a regular time slot, had aired on March 14, 1969.
 On January 5, 1972, President Richard Nixon formally announced development of the Space Shuttle, making the name permanent.